Craig Fong: Career

-He has acted many European films, including Liebe und Tod auf Java (Love and Death in Java), the German film about endangered orangutans Lost in Borneo, starring Hannes Jaenicke, Mirjam Weichselbraun and Patrick Heyn.
+He has acted many European films, including A World Beyond (2013), and the German film about endangered orangutans Lost in Borneo (2012), starring Hannes Jaenicke and Mirjam Weichselbraun.

-Fong played Andy Chow in The Hong Kong Affair with German actress Veronica Ferres, who was also co-producer.
+Fong played Andy Chow in The Hong Kong Affair (2013) with German actress Veronica Ferres, who was also co-producer.

 In November 2011, Fong was nominated for Best Supporting Actor for The Malay Chronicles: Bloodlines at the Anugerah Skrin in Malaysia.

 In 2013 Fong teamed up once again with writer and director Kabir Bhatia on Gila Baby and starred in the Malaysian drama film Cuak.
 In March 2013, he appeared in Das Traumschiff, one of Germany's long-running television series, filmed in and around Kuala Lumpur and Langkawi, playing the character Beto.